SirJakesalot/MinecraftMobIdentifier/docs/index.md

 title:  Home
 ---

-Create a model that can accurately predict mobs in the player's field of view from gameplay screenshots.
+Create an AI that can accurately predict mobs in the player's field of view from gameplay screenshots.
 Using this information, create an AI that finds and labels mobs in a superflat world.

 ## Tasks:
 1. Analyze image and draw a box around all mobs